digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

       --create-dirs
     ```

-5. Edit the `.github/workflows/online-boutique-pr-ci.yaml` file using a text editor of your choice, preferably with YAML lint support.
+4. Edit the `.github/workflows/online-boutique-pr-ci.yaml` file using a text editor of your choice, preferably with YAML lint support.
 For example, you can use [VS Code](https://code.visualstudio.com/):

     ```shell
     code .github/workflows/online-boutique-pr-ci.yaml
     ```

-6. Uncomment the lines prefixed with a hash mark at the top of the workflow file.
+5. Uncomment the lines prefixed with a hash mark at the top of the workflow file.
 The resulting file should look like:

-    ??? note "Click to expand `Online Boutique PR CI` workflow file"
+    ??? note "Click to expand the `Online Boutique PR CI` workflow file"
         ```yaml
         name: Online Boutique PR CI